drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

 #### "All-in-one", sensor and controller on a single board.
-The single board device, with sensor, electronics and controller all on one board, offers similar performance in terms of linearity to the two board system, but with 12 bit precision (and fewer parts) using the on-board analog input of the T4.
+The following pictures show the single board device with sensor, electronics and controller all on one board.
+This device offers similar performance in terms of linearity to the two board system, but with 12 bit precision using a single ended analog signal path and the built-in analog input of the Teensy 4.0 (and therefore fewer parts).

-The component costs are currently $22 plus TCD1304 and Teensy, $30 and $24.
-We generally assemble this one in house.
+The component costs are currently $86 including TCD1304 and Teensy, plus $18 for the PCB, for a total of $104.
+We generally assemble these in house.
+The passives are 0603 or larger.
+The two IC's are 8 pin, 0.65mm pitch.
+It takes us a few hours or about half of a day.

 <p align="center">
 <img src="Images/TCD1304-all-in-one-top_bottom.jpg" width="75%">